ubilab-escape/first-door/README.md

 | Presentation| 17.
 Feb 2020 | 17.
 Feb 2020 |

 ## General Program Flow <a name="3"></a>

+## Using the Code <a name="7"></a>
+###General
+*WiFi- credentials are not included in the code.
+Before uploading via OTA, ensure that the correct WiFi credentials are set in the code!

+###Door Code
+*Ensure that the #define macro DOOR1 or DOOR2 is set according to which door you want to use the code for

+##Plasma Globes
+* When you change the mdns name via MQTT, this will also change the ID of the globe (gets written to EEPROM).
+Use the Format "GlobeX" as new name, e.g. "Globe0" for the Master Globe.
+* Max.
+4 globes can be used (IDs: 0,1,2,3)

 ## First Puzzle <a name="4"></a>